Marketing your Pool installation business is easy during the summer month

-The bad thing about running a pool and spa company is that business will be slow during parts of the year.
+The bad thing about running a pool and spa installation company is that business will be slow during parts of the year.
 Over the spring and summer when people will be using their pools the most, you’ll have more business than you can handle – if you set up all of your marketing properly.
 Thankfully, you can use the offseason to put a good marketing plan into place.

-Finding Your Business’ Identity
+Finding Your Pool Installation Business’ Identity

 A good unique logo reflects your business identity, and if your previous one wasn’t cutting it, then it’s definitely time for a new one.
 Your new logo should contain a number of important elements, including your company’s name (this seems obvious, but it does need to be stated) as well as something that makes your businesses purpose clear.
 A picture of a pool or spa – or even outlines of them –can be added.

 Since you’re rebranding your company, you should have a new website put into place as well.
 A good website includes your new logo, as well as contact information for your business.
 It also should have a section on the items that you sell.
 Pictures of installed pools, spas, and hot tubs will help quite a bit.
 These show your future customers just what your business is capable of doing.
 If you can include some testimonials from past customers, then do so.
 They’ll add some authenticity to your website.

-Developing a Marketing Plan
+Developing a Marketing Plan For Your Installation Business

 As part of your rebranding efforts, you’ll need to come up with a marketing plan.
 A few press releases, especially those that focus on this rebranding, can be released to local outlets, such as newspapers.
 In fact, targeting people in your geographic location is an important part of any good marketing plan.
 Since your business installs pools and spas, both of which are hard to transport, you probably gain most of your customers from cities and town close to you.
 These are the people that you need to target in your marketing plan.

 Next, you’ll need to set up your social media profiles.
 These are must-have, no matter which age group you’re targeting.
 Social media sites like Facebook, Instagram, and Twitter all have business-friendly features that allow you to gain followers through the use of hashtags.
 You can also place ads on them.
 For example, in Instagram, once you’ve shared a photo with your followers, you can turn it into an advertisement.
 This costs money but is an important part of your online advertising plans, which we’ll get into next.